When to use tags, Topics, and empty inboxes

 Star or Flag emoji

 Tips: To draw extra attention to your prioritized emails, use highlighted tags.
-Use SLA rules to automatically apply an SLA Breach tag when your SLA is breached.
+Use time goal rules to automatically apply an overdue tag when your time goal is exceeded.

 Event